Value-added tax (VAT)

 There are no taxes on wealth or capital employed.
 There is a minor local authority tax on property, but the effect of this is partly offset by an additional trade tax deduction.

 This tax is also levied on indirect transfers from the acquisition of at least 95% of the shares in property-owning companies.
 This applies to shares of the shareholder throughout the corporate chain.
-A tightening of the rules for levying RETT in connection with a share transfer is now envisaged and being intensely discussed (e.g. lowering the 95% threshold).
+A tightening of the rules for levying RETT in connection with share transfers is currently being considered (e.g. lowering the 95% threshold to 90%).
+A draft bill (Referentenentwurf) has been circulated.
+If passed as currently drafted, the new rules should generally apply as of 1 January 2020.

 In general, RETT is calculated based on the value of the consideration.
 Where RETT is triggered due to a restructuring, unification of shares, change of partners in a partnership, or in cases where a consideration does not exist, the tax base is determined based on the valuation principles applied for inheritance tax purposes.